kchiou/capuchin_color_vision/README.md

 The manuscript is titled:

-**Color vision affects rates of fruit consumption in wild white-faced capuchin monkeys (*Cebus capucinus imitator*), especially among juveniles**
+**Trichromacy increases fruit feeding rates of wild capuchins (*Cebus capucinus imitator*)**

 All code consists of a single script:

 * capuchin.R

-The script requires two input files containing data from the Santa Rosa Capuchin Project's database.
+The script requires four input files containing data from the Santa Rosa Capuchin Project's database.
 These files are located in:

 * data/CapuchinForagingData.txt